karnesh7/species-info-app/README.md

 ## 🚀 Features

 * Image-based species identification using deep learning and APIs
-* Local TFLite model to predict broad categories (Bird, Plant, etc.)
+* Local PyTorch model to predict broad categories (Bird, Plant, etc.)
 * Uses HuggingFace models for birds and other animals
 * Uses Pl\@ntNet API for plant recognition
 * Auto-maps common/scientific names using iNaturalist